RECAP: “House of the Dragon” Season 2 FINALE

 Queen Rhaenyra & Queen Allicent

 The central conflict of the show was, appropriately, at the core of this episode.
 If Season 1 established the Targaryen dynasty, and especially the relationship between Rhaenyra and Allicent, Season 2 is ultimately about establishing each of these women as independent figures trying to navigate a conflict in their names (or their children’s names), but which neither really wants.
 Allicent had the most dramatic arc, as she discovered that 1) she completely fucked up, misinterpreting King Viserys’ final words and inadvertently setting Westeros on a path to civil war, and 2) her sons are universally awful, and the men around her are almost to a one misogynistic buffoons.
-Last episode we saw Allicent walking herself through nature, unclear on what was going on in her head.
+Last episode we saw Allicent walking herself through nature, unclear as to what was going on in her head.
 This episode we got the memo: Allicent wants out.
 She wants to take daughter Helaena and her surviving grandchild and walk away from all of it, to live simple, peaceful lives.

 And also, I think, unnecessary.
 While it was important for Allicent to pitch Rhaenyra on her plan — once Aemond takes Vhagar to Harrenhal in three days’ time, Rhaenyra can fly in to an undefended King’s Landing and claim it as her own — there were other, less ridiculous ways for her to relay that message.
 A raven, for one.
 Using the White Worm’s spy network, for two.
 Hidden fucking messages.
 Smoke Signals.
 Singing Telegram.
 An Edible Arrangement.
 The list goes on.
 For her to do it herself?
 Bonkers.
 I think the writers saw how well that initial meeting in the Sept worked, and hoped to recapture that magic.
 They failed.
 While Olivia Cooke and Emma D’Arcy did as much as they could with the material, the script wasn’t tight and the scene went on too long.
 It lacked the urgency of the earlier meeting, as well as its impact.